Global SD-WAN vs Regional SD-WAN & Why Choose global WAN?

 Software Defined-Wide Area Networks (SD-WAN) are just what the doctor ordered to solve connectivity issues for global locations, but not all SD-WAN tools can adequately address global needs.

-In fact, the bulk of SD-WAN solutions were designed for regional deployments and will fail miserably if you try to use them to support your global workforce.
+In fact, the bulk of sdwan solutions were designed for regional deployments and will fail miserably if you try to use them to support your global workforce.
 Attempting to use the wrong tool for the task will result in long application response times, erratic performance, a flood of help desk calls and unhappy users.
 A global wan approach can help you avoid this.

-The problem stems from the fact that most SD-WAN tools use the public, best-effort Internet for long-haul connections between end points.
+The problem stems from the fact that most sd wan tools use the public, best-effort Internet for long-haul connections between endpoints.
 Appliances are installed in branch offices and virtualize the network edge by connecting to both the legacy MPLS backbone and the public Internet.
-Use of the Internet enables you to scale your WAN more quickly and more cost effectively than can be achieved with MPLS.
+The use of the internet enables you to scale your WAN more quickly and more cost-effectively than can be achieved with MPLS.
 The appliances are application-aware and route traffic over one WAN pipe or the other based on link conditions and pre-set priorities.

 For regional deployments, SD-WAN is the right technology arriving at the right time for a WAN market that hasn’t seen appreciable innovation in decades.
 With bandwidth demands exploding, the technology has given enterprises the much-needed ability to react quickly and efficiently.
 IDC says SD-WAN sales are growing at a 69% compound annual growth rate and will hit $2.3 billion this year and $8 billion in 2021.